 In order to accede to the MRA, the following steps must be completed:

 - Applicant applies for Ofgem Electricity Licence;

-- Once a Licence has been received or duly made by Ofgem the Applicant submits Accession Application Form , Accession Agreement and Confidentiality Agreement to the MRA helpdesk;
+- Once a Licence has been received or duly made by Ofgem the Applicant submits an Accession Agreement , MRA Accession Application Form , Confidentiality Agreement , Contract Manager Registration form and an MRA Change Administrator Registration Form to the MRA helpdesk;

 - MRASCo presents applications to MEC for approval.

 Please also read the MRA Contract Manager Guidance and MRA Accession Guidelines for further information on the accession process and to understand the requirements of the Contract Manager role on behalf of a new MRA party.